ulysses-camara/ulysses-segmenter/README.md

 )
 ```

-Lastly, load the optimized models with appropriate classes from `segmentador.optimize` module.
-While the ONNX segmenter model configuration may differ from their standard (Torch format) version, its inference usage remains the same:
+Afterward, load the optimized models with the appropriate classes from the `segmentador.optimize` module.
+While the configuration of the ONNX segmenter model may differ from its standard (Torch format) version, the usage for inference remains the same:

 ```python
 # Load ONNX model